-Shallow Breathing or Shallow Breath or Reduced breathing exercise
+(4-A. Shallow Breathing or Shallow Breath or Reduced breathing exercise)

-Learn more here, if you missed this important idea: 4 regular breathing patterns and body oxygenation
+Learn more here, if you missed this important idea: 4 regular breathing patterns and corresponding body-oxygen levels.

-How one can get a lighter and easier breathing pattern.
-It is rather simple: take smaller inhalations using their tummy and then relax all breathing muscles for exhalations as shown here:
+Hence, one should take smaller inhalations using their tummy and then relax all breathing muscles for exhalations as shown here:

-• 1.
-Relax all your muscles in any comfortable position (sitting, lying, etc.), which is favorable for complete relaxation.
+- 1. Relax all your muscles in any comfortable position with a straight spine, which is favorable for complete relaxation.
 Such relaxation normally produces quiet spontaneous exhalation.

 short breath hold (1-2 s) – smaller inhalation – relaxation of all